-- 160. Section 2.2 of the M3P PD states that, prior to dispensing a drug such as an opioid, a pharmacist must enter all pertinent prescription and patient information into the patient's health record in the DPIN. - Patient had been receiving high dose opioids from the Pharmacy since May 18, 2018.
-This patient is identified on his patient screen at the Pharmacy as having an address in Edmonton, Alberta and there is no PHIN associated with sile. - Between May 18, 2018, and May 3, 2019, had 28 prescriptions for oxycodone containing medications dispensed to by the Pharmacy, including large quantities of oxycodone CR 80mg, oxycodone CR 40mg and Oxycocet®.
+- 160. Section 2.2 of the M3P PD states that, prior to dispensing a drug such as an opioid, a pharmacist must enter all pertinent prescription and patient information into the patient's health record in the DPIN. - 161.
+Patient had been receiving high dose opioids from the Pharmacy since May 18, 2018.
+This patient is identified on his patient screen at the Pharmacy as having an address in Edmonton, Alberta and there is no PHIN associated with sile. - 162.
+Between May 18, 2018, and May 3, 2019, had 28 prescriptions for oxycodone containing medications dispensed to by the Pharmacy, including large quantities of oxycodone CR 80mg, oxycodone CR 40mg and Oxycocet[®].
 As well, numerous prescriptions for gabapentin and naproxen were regularly dispensed.
 None of these prescriptions were sent to DPIN. - 163.
 For prescriptions written for Oxycontin 40 and 80mg, both discontinued products in which there is no interchangeable equivalent, Mirza substituted generic oxycodone CR without documented authorization from the prescriber.
 Mirza made efforts to provide generic oxycodone CR to this patient rather than dispense the Oxy Neo product, which is less susceptible to diversion. - 164.
-These prescriptions were filled in intervals ranging from weekly supplies to three-week supplies. - The failure to enter the dispensing of large quantities of high dose opioid drugs into DPIN, as well as potentially dangerous drugs such as gabapentin, is a violation of the Code. - In addition, there is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient shigh dose of opioids.
+These prescriptions were filled in intervals ranging from weekly supplies to three-week supplies. - 165.
+The failure to enter the dispensing of large quantities of high dose opioid drugs into DPIN, as well as potentially dangerous drugs such as gabapentin, is a violation of the Code. - 166.
+In addition, there is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient shigh dose of opioids.

-- Patient began receiving opioid prescriptions at the Pharmacy in or around September 2018).
+- 167. Patient began receiving opioid prescriptions at the Pharmacy in or around September 2018).
 At that time, 's dose was equivalent to 460mg MEQ/day. - 168.
-As recently as July 1, 2019, \\\\. had received dosages equivalent to 420mg MEQ/day, a decrease of -40mg MEQ/day from the initial dosages. - 169.
-There is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient 's high dose of opioids.
+As recently as July 1, 2019, had received dosages equivalent to 420mg MEQ/day, a decrease of -40mg MEQ/day from the initial dosages. - 169.
+There is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient shigh dose of opioids.

-- Patient began receiving opioid prescriptions at the Pharmacy in or around July 2017.
-At that time, 's dose was equivalent to 1155mg MEQ/day. - On May 3, 2019, was prescribed Oxycontin 80mg to be taken as directed.
+- 170. Patient . began receiving opioid prescriptions at the Pharmacy in or around July 2017.
+At that time, so dose was equivalent to 1155mg MEQ/day. - 171.
+On May 3, 2019, was prescribed Oxycontin 80mg to be taken as directed.
 Oxycontin was a discontinued product for which there was no interchangeable equivalent.
 Mirza substituted generic oxycodone CR without documented authorization from the prescriber.
-Mirza made efforts to provide generic oxycodone CR to this patient rather than dispense the Oxy Neo product, which is less susceptible to diversion. - 172.
-As recently as July 24, 2019, had received dosages equivalent to 810mg MEQ/day, a decrease of -345mg MEQ/day from the initial dosages. - 173.
+Mirza made efforts to provide generic oxycodone CR to this patient rather than dispense the Oxy Neo product, which is less susceptible to diversion.

+- 172. As recently as July 24, 2019, had received dosages equivalent to 810mg MEQ/day, a decrease of -345mg MEQ/day from the initial dosages. - 173.
+There is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient shigh dose of opioids.

+- 175. On April 2, 2019, was prescribed Oxycontin 80mg, one to two tablets four times daily.
+Oxycontin was a discontinued product for which there was no interchangeable equivalent, Mirza substituted generic oxycodone CR without documented authorization from the prescriber.
+Mirza made efforts to provide generic oxycodone CR to this patient rather than dispense the Oxy Neo product, which is less susceptible to diversion. - 177.
 There is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient 's high dose of opioids.

-- Patient began receiving opioid prescriptions at the Pharmacy in or around November 2018).
-At that time, so dose was equivalent to 780mg MEQ/day. - On April 2, 2019, was prescribed Oxycontin 80mg, one to two tablets four times daily.
-Oxycontin was a discontinued product for which there was no interchangeable equivalent, Mirza substituted generic oxycodone CR without documented authorization from the prescriber.
-Mirza made efforts to provide generic oxycodone CR to this patient rather than dispense the Oxy Neo product, which is less susceptible to diversion. - 176.
-As recently as July 13, 2019, had received dosages equivalent to 1080mg MEQ/day, an increase of +300mg MEQ/day over the initial treatments. - 177.
-There is no documentation showing that Mirza had been collaborating with prescribers to work towards a taper of patient shigh dose of opioids.